Mushymato/HaveMoreKids/docs/002-extensions-content_patcher_tokens.md

 Can be used...
 1. Without arguments (`{{mushymato.HaveMoreKids/KidNPCId}}`): lists the generated NPC ids for kids.
 2. With 1 argument (`{{mushymato.HaveMoreKids/KidNPCId:<kidId>}}`): return the generated NPC id for this kid, if applicable.

+**Note:** If you are adding a child NPC to an event, you can directly use the kid id.
+HMK will automatically pick the kid NPC version if they exist.

 ## ChildNames